django-cms/django-cms/docs/reference/navigation.rst

     {{ node.is_leaf_node }}

 Is it the last in the tree?
-If true it does not have any children.
+If true it doesn't have any children.

 ::